mathiasstamm/wynnacraft-openapi/README.md

-_Work in progress, not all routes are documented.
+_Work in progress, not all routes are documented and the ones that are are untested.
 Feel free to contribute._

 # Wynncraft OpenAPI documentation

-OpenAPI definitions according to [Wynncraft's Official Documentation](https://documentation.wynncraft.com/)
+Third-Party OpenAPI / Swagger definitions according to [Wynncraft's Official Documentation](https://documentation.wynncraft.com/)

-## Progress
+## Progress / Roadmap

 ### Basic OpenAPI docs
-- [-] Player module
+- [ ] Player module
     - [x] Implemented
     - [ ] Tested
-- [-] Guild module
+- [ ] Guild module
     - [x] Implemented
     - [ ] Tested
 - [ ] Item module